-- Resident submits written request for leave of absence to Program Director and GME office as soon as the need is determined as per program handbook.
+- 1. Resident submits written request for leave of absence to Program Director and GME office as soon as the need is determined as per program handbook.
 The resident and program director will develop a plan for timing and duration.
 Residents will be notified of supporting medical documentation needed to meet requirements. - 2.
 The Program Director will provide the resident with information regarding the impact of the leave for successful completion of their program and a resident's projected eligibility to participate in examinations of the specialty Boards.
 Length of time away from their training, requirements of program and individual specialty boards including the program's clinical competency committee evaluation of successful completion of competencies, milestones, and readiness for autonomous practice will be considered. - 3.
+Resident and GME work with SRH Human Resources to complete the appropriate forms to support a leave of absence. - 4.
 Leaves that extend beyond approved time approval for returning to the training program will be at the discretion of the Program Director and DIO.